peastman/statmech/source/thermodynamics.rst

     If two bodies are each in thermal equilibrium with a third body, then they are also in thermal equilibrium with each other.

-This law is needed to justify that one can define temperature in terms of values measured on a thermometer.
+This law was needed to justify that one can define temperature in terms of values measured on a thermometer.
 Remember that when thermodynamics was first being developed, no one was certain exactly what "temperature" really was.
 It was strictly an empirical measurement.
 This law asserts that if you let a thermometer come to equilibrium with two different bodies, and they each produce the same measurement, then bringing those bodies together will produce no net